Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 A very bad outcome in a patient who used an unapproved product via non-trial preapproval access may be blamed on the product—even if it occurred because of the patient’s illness and not as a result of the intervention.
 If there are concerns (justified or not) about a product in development, a company may stop developing it; or additional clinical trials may be required (adding expense and lengthening the development timeline); or those funding the company developing the product may back out.
 These are reasons why companies may be wary to provide investigational products to patients outside of a clinical trial, in which participants are carefully screened and will be excluded from participating if they have, for instance, comorbidities or a worrisome past medical history.
 However, these concerns may not be based in fact.
 The FDA’s Expanded Access: Information for Industry report says all severe adverse event (SAE) reports from expanded access are evaluated within the context of the patient’s treatment and that it does not use the occurrence of an SAE as a reason not to approve the product, unless it is reasonable to do so.
 The agency has conducted several recent audits, which it is using to assure companies that the likelihood of delaying the development of a product because of bad outcomes in the non-trial preapproval access setting is extremely unlikely.
 It is currently unknown whether these efforts by the FDA are assuaging companies' concerns.

-Why Might Someone Oppose Earlier Access to Investigational Medical Products?
+Why Might Someone Oppose Access to Investigational Medical Products Outside of a Clinical Trial?

 If patients try these products voluntarily and with full understanding of the unknown risks and benefits, there are few reasons to argue against earlier access to experimental treatments that may help desperately ill patients.
 However, there are many reasons to be concerned that patients seeking preapproval access may not completely understand the associated risks.
 Even if an investigational product looks promising, it may not work for a particular patient; even worse, it may cause harm.
 It is important for patients hoping to benefit from a particular product to be informed that there are no guarantees of efficacy and that an investigational medical product’s effects may be worse than those of the patient’s medical condition.
-Understanding this is difficult not only for patients but also for healthcare providers, families, and friends, as we often perceive new medical options or treatments as better therapies.
-Thus, therapeutic misconception may color what the healthcare providers say or do not say about the investigational agent, providing patients with a biased understanding of the situation.
+Understanding this is difficult not only for patients—who have run out of treatment options and may be especially willing to try anything—but also for healthcare providers, families, and friends, as, societally, we often perceive new medical options or treatments as better therapies.
+This belief may color what the healthcare providers say or do not say about the investigational agent, providing patients with a biased understanding of the situation.

 Unscrupulous medical providers and/or companies may take advantage of right to try laws to sell remedies and quack cures to desperate patients and their families.
 If harm were to result, purveyors of such products would likely be immune from lawsuits, due to right to try’s immunity provision.
 Inadequate informed consent and lack of FDA or institutional review board (IRB) review leaves patients without the benefit of additional safeguards.